syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onRenderDetailsUpdate (ErrorBarSeries)

 Triggers when the error bar is being rendered.
-Here, you can customize the following arguments.
+In this `onRenderDetailsUpdate` callback, you can get the following arguments.

 * `pointIndex` - To obtain the point index of the error bar.
 * `viewPortPointIndex` - To obtain the viewport index value of the error bar.